 As for the leaders in the total number of students studying in Russia, today it is Vietnam, Myanmar and Malaysia: year after year, several thousand of their representatives study at our universities.
 In my opinion, the prerequisites for reaching a level close to this are available in Thailand and Indonesia.
 The question of what needs to be done to further attract students from ASEAN countries to Russia, and young Russians to the best universities in South-East Asia (where, by the way, there could be more of them) will necessarily be discussed at the Forum.

-No review of cooperation between Russia and ASEAN in higher education will be complete without mentioning the contribution of MGIMO to this work, and that's why.
-In the case of MGIMO, it is legitimate to talk not just about training national specialists, but about helping to educate national elites - political, business, intellectual.
-Almost four hundred Vietnamese citizens, nearly a hundred citizens of Cambodia, and about as many Laotians are on the list of our University graduates, and in many cases they are diplomats, administrators, party leaders of a very high level.
-Among our outstanding graduates are Ms. Syeng Ratchawi, a former Deputy Secretary-General of ASEAN and now Deputy Foreign Minister of Cambodia.
-Graduated from MGIMO University is Salemsay Kommasit, who headed the Foreign Ministry of the Lao People's Democratic Republic this year.
-These examples inspire us to think about the great opportunities for strengthening mutual understanding and cooperation with ASEAN countries - as, indeed, with other external partners - due to exchanges of students and teachers, other joint initiatives in the field of education and science.
-I have no doubt that this topic will be one of the central issues at the University Forum in Vladivostok.
+No review of Russian-ASEAN cooperation in higher education would be complete without mentioning MGIMO's contribution to this work, and here's why.
+In the case of MGIMO, it is legitimate to speak not only of training national cadres, but of assistance in educating national elites - political, business, and intellectual.
+Today, the list of graduates of our University includes almost four hundred Vietnamese citizens, about a hundred Cambodian citizens, and about the same number of Lao people, and in many cases these are diplomats, managers, and party and state leaders of a very high level.
+Our distinguished alumni include Ms. Syeng Ratchavi, formerly Deputy Secretary General of ASEAN and now Deputy Minister of Foreign Affairs of Cambodia.
+A graduate of MGIMO is Salemsay Kommashit, who this year headed the Foreign Ministry of the Lao People's Democratic Republic.
+These examples prompt us to reflect on what great opportunities for strengthening mutual understanding and cooperation with ASEAN countries - as well as with other external partners, in fact - arise from student and teacher exchanges and other joint education and science initiatives.
+I have no doubt that this topic will be one of the central ones at the University Forum in Vladivostok.